ngocbv/renec/docs/src/developing/test-validator.md

 ## Interacting
-Open a new terminal to interact with a [running](#running) `solana-test-validator` instance using other binaries from the Solana CLI Tool Suite or your own client software.
+Open a new terminal to interact with a [running](#running) `solana-test-validator` instance using other binaries from the Renec CLI Tool Suite or your own client software.

 #### Configure the CLI Tool Suite to target a local cluster by default
 ```
-solana config set --url http://127.0.0.1:8899
+renec config set --url http://127.0.0.1:8899
 ```

 #### Verify the CLI Tool Suite configuration
 ```
-solana genesis-hash
+renec genesis-hash
 ```
 * **NOTE:** The result should match the `Genesis Hash:` field in the `solana-test-validator` status output

 #### Check the wallet balance
 ```
-solana balance
+renec balance
 ```
 * **NOTE:** `Error: No such file or directory (os error 2)` means that the default wallet does not yet exist.
 Create it with `renec-keygen new`.
-* **NOTE:** If the wallet has a zero SOL balance, airdrop some localnet SOL with `solana airdrop 10`
+* **NOTE:** If the wallet has a zero RENEC balance, airdrop some localnet RENEC with `renec airdrop 10`

 #### Perform a basic transfer transaction
 ```
-solana transfer EPhgPANa5Rh2wa4V2jxt7YbtWa3Uyw4sTeZ13cQjDDB8 1
+renec transfer EPhgPANa5Rh2wa4V2jxt7YbtWa3Uyw4sTeZ13cQjDDB8 1
 ```

 #### Monitor `msg!()` output from on-chain programs
 ```
-solana logs
+renec logs
 ```
 * **NOTE:** This command needs to be running when the target transaction is executed.
 Run it in its own terminal